 In Fall 2018, UMEC SLC was awarded the prestigious 2018 Mongelli Award for Excellence in Civic Engagement, which recognizes innovative, inspiring, and impactful projects organized by student organizations.
 In just this past year alone, UMEC SLC has raised nearly $20,000 through various grants and community fundraisers to help support and improve patient care.
 This accomplishment honors undergraduate leaders dedicated to service and values the hard work and passion of students who are upholding the True Bruin Value of Service.
 To read more about UMEC SLC's Mongelli Award, click here for the full article.

-Samira Torna is a 3rd year Human Biology and Society B.S. student.
-She loves enjoying ramen, dumplings, and gyros with friends as they explore new places in LA.
-She has always had a passion for helping people, leading her to join UMEC as a freshman.
-UMEC galvanized her passion for community health and sparked her drive to provide better healthcare to underserved communities through being a physician.
-Samira now works as an internal development chair for TEACH UCLA and as a research intern at Cedar-Sinai Medical Center.
+Samira Torna is a 4th year Human Biology and Society B.S. student.
+She loves exploring new food places in Los Angeles and has always had an affinity for boba.
+She joined UMEC as a freshman, inspired by their mission to provide free eye exams to underserved communities.
+She has developed her passion for community health through volunteering at UMEC.
+Samira now works as the president for TEACH UCLA and as a research intern at Cedar-Sinai Medical Center.

 Jade Corpus-Sapida is a fourth-year student from San Diego, CA pursuing a B.S. in Biology at UCLA.
 She loves to play volleyball, explore nature, take care of her plants, and has a passion for baking!
 She began volunteering at UMEC as a Sophomore due to her interest in vision care and desire to help others in the community.
 The knowledge gained from volunteering with UMEC propelled her to pursue a career in optometry and would like to continue to give back.
 Today, Jade volunteers with UMEC and partakes in research with the Zapata lab.